 See more section

-Brent has particular experience counseling official and unofficial committees across a wide array of industries, including retail, real estate, construction, hospitality, telecommunications, manufacturing, and technology.
-He has served as counsel to the official creditors’ committee in such widely known bankruptcies and restructurings as Century 21 Department Stores LLC, General Nutrition Centers, Inc., Modell's Sporting Goods, Big M (dba Mandees, Annie Sez, and Afaze), Ritz Camera I and II, Signature Styles (dba Spiegel, Newport News, and ShapeFx), Orchard Brands, Steve & Barry’s, The Sharper Image, Princeton Ski Shops, Montgomery Ward, CompUSA, and Footstar.
+Prior to joining Lowenstein Sandler, Brent also served as counsel to official creditors’ committees in Big M (dba Mandee, Annie Sez, and Afaze), Ritz Camera I and II, Signature Styles (dba Spiegel, Newport News, and ShapeFx), Orchard Brands, Steve & Barry’s, The Sharper Image, Princeton Ski Shops, Montgomery Ward, CompUSA, and Footstar.

-Additionally, Brent has been a member of the board of directors for several nonprofits, including Commonpoint Queens, one of the borough’s largest social service agencies.
-As a director for the agency, Brent has helped to further its mission with pragmatic problem-solving skills and by building consensus among diverse stakeholders.
+Brent has been a member of the board of directors for several nonprofits, including Commonpoint Queens, one of the borough’s largest social service agencies.
+As a director for the agency, Brent helped to further its mission with pragmatic problem-solving skills and by building consensus among diverse stakeholders.